This post was originally published 4 years ago

 There were no “safe zones” in Pearl Harbor on December 7, 1941.
 In the age of “micro-aggressions” and “everybody’s special snowflake gets a trophy”, the events that happened on that fateful day stand out in sharp contrast our current diet of “fake news,” reality-show dominated media.

 That day 2,403 Americans were killed along with 1,178 wounded.
 America lost two battleships while six were severely damaged.
 The Navy and Air Corps lost a total of 169 planes with another 159 damaged.

-While the attack came as a complete and total surprise that Sunday morning at 7:55, the code message which signaled the attack (“Tora, Tora, Tora”) led to two waves of air assaults which took only 1 hour and 15 minutes.
+While the attack came as a complete and total surprise that Sunday morning at 7:55, the coded message which signalled the attack (“Tora, Tora, Tora”) led to two waves of air assaults which took only 1 hour and 15 minutes.

 Amazingly, this should not have been a surprise at all.
 This was not the first time the Japanese did something like this.
 The Russo-Japanese War had a similar incident in which the Russians were caught completely off guard.
 In the dead of the night February 8, 1904, their fleet was destroyed by sneak attack.

-On December 6, 1941 the U.S. intercepted a message about Japanese ship movements moving toward Pearl Harbor.
-Inexplicably, it was decided this message would be sent to Pearl Harbor on Monday, December 8.
+On December 6, 1941, the U.S. intercepted a message about Japanese ship movements moving toward Pearl Harbor.
+Inexplicably, it was decided this would be sent to Pearl Harbor on Monday, December 8.

 Finally, a radar operator on Oahu saw a large group of airplanes on his screen heading toward the island.
 He called his superior who told him it was probably a group of B-17 bombers returning and not to worry about it!

 In the end, the person in charge of Pearl Harbor, Admiral Kimmel, was unfairly blamed for these disparate actions and was summarily dismissed from his position.